 What is the endocannabinoid system?

 The endocannabinoid system (ECS) is a network of chemical signals and receptors operating throughout the human body.
-Important for many aspects of human functioning, including sensations of sexual desire, the ECS has a unique relationship with cannabis because of the interplay between the endocannabinoid receptors and the cannabinoids found in cannabis.
+It appears to be important for many aspects of human functioning; the ECS has a unique relationship with cannabis because of the interplay between the endocannabinoid receptors and the cannabinoids found in cannabis.

 Our body’s natural receptors get stimulated by our endogenous endocannabinoids: the molecules that have a structural similarity to molecules in the cannabis plant.
 These cannabis-like molecules affect our sensations, functions, and perceptions.
 Similarly, the effects of the cannabis plant take place when molecules (cannabinoids or phytocannabinoids) mimic our bodies’ cellular mechanisms and engage with the cannabinoid receptors [4].

 Cannabinoid receptors include both CB1 and CB2 receptors and are stimulated by either endocannabinoids (made by our body) or phytocannabinoids (made from plants).
-These receptors influence neural activity in response to hunger, sexual desire, temperature, and other sensations.
-CB1 receptors mediate most of the psychoactive effects of certain cannabinoids, whereas CB2 receptors are associated with anti-inflammatory and immunosuppressive responses [5].
+These receptors influence neural activity in response to various sensations.
+CB1 receptors mediate most of the psychoactive effects of certain cannabinoids, whereas CB2 receptors are associated with other responses [5].

 Learn more in the Guide to CBD.